 During the summer program, students will participate in a placement test, academic sessions, meet with representatives from their department and/or academic advisors from the area of their intended major, and register for fall semester classes.
 In addition, students will receive information about life at ECU.
 The evening will be filled with activities and entertainment and will provide opportunities to meet new people and make new friends.

 What will family members do during the Family Program?

 Family members will also have their own orientation programs in June and July, which will run concurrently with the student program.
 This program is a fabulous opportunity for family members to get an introduction to what their student will experience at ECU.
-The fee for the family program is $85.00 for the first family member and $30 for each additional member.
-There is no orientation fee for children under the age of 17 who attend family orientation, however, the family is responsible for the cost of the meals for these children and there is no child care.
+The registration fee for family members is $85 for the first family member and $30 for each family member.
+There is no orientation fee for children under the age of 17; however, meals are not included and no child care will be provided.